Category Archives: SOUP, STEW, AND CHOWDER RECIPES

 Melt 2 tablespoons of the butter in a medium sized soup pan over medium heat.
 Add the minced shallots and cook, stirring frequently, until very soft but not browned, about 8 minutes.
 Add the garlic and cook for 1 minute.
 Add 1 more tablespoon of butter and the chopped mushrooms.
 Cook, stirring frequently, until excess liquid evaporates, and mushrooms start to sizzle, about 10 minutes.
 Add the flour and stir to incorporate.
 Cook for 30 seconds.

 Add sherry and cook, stirring constantly and scraping bottom of pan, until the sherry is thick and syrupy, about 1 minute.
-Add the chicken stock, bay leaf, thyme, salt, and pepper.
+Add the veggie stock, bay leaf, thyme, salt, and pepper.

 Bring the soup to a simmer and adjust heat to maintain a low simmer.
 Cover the pan and simmer for 30 minutes.
 Discard bay leaf and using an immersion blender, add the 2 more tablespoons of the butter and whirl until the soup is completely smooth.
 Taste and adjust seasonings.